 Oh yeah, did I mention the whole thing takes place in a lush, green forest?
 There is a reason it was one of the choices on our favourite 15 Easy Hikes Near Canmore.
 To top it all off, you can actually visit Johnston Canyon year-round – the frozen winter waterfalls offer an entirely different and memorable experience.

-Yes, it is.
-In fact, nothing has changed within the canyon itself (other than the usual social distancing protocols).
+Yes.
+In fact, nothing ever changed within the canyon itself (other than the usual social distancing protocols).
 But there is a lot of confusion and many people are wondering – is Johnston Canyon closed?
 Is Johnston Canyon open during COVID?
 Is the road to Johnston Canyon closed?
 Can you still visit even with the Johnston Canyon road closure?
 We will answer all these questions but the main takeway is that Johnston Canyon hike is open.

-As of July 1st, 2021, it is only partially closed.
-You can now drive in from Castle Junction but the eastern route between the canyon and Banff is still closed to cars.
-So if you are looking for a peaceful bike ride, there is still this option.
+As of September 1st, 2021, the road was back open to vehicles.
+In July and August you were only able to drive in from Castle Junction but the eastern route between the canyon and Banff was still closed to cars, making for a nice, pleasant biking route.

-The Bow Valley Parkway had been completely closed to vehicles due to COVID-19 and earlier this spring they had said it was going to remain that way all summer.
+The Bow Valley Parkway had been completely closed to vehicles previously due to COVID-19 and earlier in 2021 they had said it was going to remain that way all summer.
 But plans changed for some reason.

-How to get to the Johnston Canyon hike in 2021 with the road closed
+How to get to the Johnston Canyon hike in May, June and September 2022